 Our programme work in Rwanda focuses on three key areas:

-Since June 2015, Trócaire Rwanda, in collaboration with Caritas Rwanda, has provide emergency support to Burundian refugees in Rwanda, especially vulnerable groups, namely new and single mothers, and people with disabilities, people with incurable diseases and new arrivals relocated from transit sites.
+Since June 2015, Trócaire Rwanda, in collaboration with Caritas Rwanda, has provided emergency support to Burundian refugees hosted in Mahama camp in Rwanda, especially vulnerable groups, namely elderly people, new and single mothers, people with disabilities, people with incurable diseases and new arrivals relocated from transit sites.

-Over 50,000 refugees live in Mahama Camp, and about 3,450 most vulnerable among them benefit from food supplement provisions, and psychosocial and protection support provided by the Trócaire Programme.
+Over 50,000 refugees live in Mahama Camp, and about 3,450 of most vulnerable among them benefit from food supplement provisions, and psychosocial and protection support provided by the Trócaire Programme.

 Rwanda is one of the smallest and most densely populated countries in Africa with an estimated 11.5 million inhabitants.

 It is classified among the world’s poorest countries, ranked 163 out of 188 countries according to 2015 Human Development Index report, with 63% of the population below income poverty line of $1.25 USD a day and 34.6% in severe poverty.

 The genocide perpetrated against the Tutsi in 1994 resulted in over one million deaths, with a large number of people still suffering trauma.
 Over the last 22 years, the country has made tremendous progress in terms of rebuilding its economy, peace and reconciliation.
 However, the country still faces significant challenges.